Anisotropic Fast Diffusion Equations

-In order to pass to the weak limit in the weak formulation for the $u_{\lambda}$'s, it will be sufficient to obtain locally uniform-in-time energy estimates of the spatial derivatives $\partial_{x_{i}}u^{m_{i}}_{\lambda}$ for all $i=1,\cdot,N$.
-To this aim, first we observe that the mass conservation and the $L^{1}-L^{\infty}$ smoothing effect \eqref{Linfty-L1} allows to find by interpolation the uniform boundedness of the norms $\|u_{\lambda}(\cdot,t)\|_{p}$ for all $p\in[1,\infty]$ and $t>0$.
-Moreover, using estimate \eqref{E2} and the algebraic identity \eqref{ab} we find, for all $t>t_{0}>0$,
+We observe that the mass conservation and the $L^{1}$-$L^{\infty}$ smoothing effect \eqref{Linfty-L1} allow to find by interpolation the uniform boundedness of the norms $\|u_{\lambda}(\cdot,t)\|_{p}$ for all $p\in[1,\infty]$ and $t>0$.
+Moreover, using \eqref{Energywholespace} and the algebraic identity \eqref{ab} we find, for all $t>t_{0}>0$,\